stevengharris/MarkupEditor/README.md

 In case you think "To heck with this contentEditable nonsense.
 How hard can it be to build a little editor!?", I refer you to this [article on lord.io](https://lord.io/text-editing-hates-you-too/).
 The DOM and its incredibly well-documented API are proven and kind of amazing, even if `contenteditable` itself is a kind of dumpster fire.
 To be able to ride on top of the work done in the browser is a gift horse that should not be looked in the mouth.

-## Legalities
+## License

+MarkupEditor is available under the [MIT license](https://github.com/stevengharris/MarkupEditor/blob/main/LICENSE).

-MarkupEditor uses ProseMirror(https://prosemirror.net, https://github.com/prosemirror).
-Be aware that if you distribute MarkupEditor or embed it in your application, you will be distributing `markup.js`, which in addition to original MarkupEditor code under [MIT license](https://github.com/stevengharris/MarkupEditor/blob/main/LICENSE), also embeds "substantial portions" of ProseMirror under the following [license](https://github.com/ProseMirror/prosemirror/blob/master/LICENSE):
+MarkupEditor depends on ProseMirror (https://prosemirror.net, https://github.com/prosemirror).
+Be aware that if you distribute MarkupEditor or embed it in your application, you will be distributing `markup.js`, which in addition to original MarkupEditor code, contains "substantial portions" of ProseMirror.
+ProseMirror is also available under the [MIT license](https://github.com/ProseMirror/prosemirror/blob/master/LICENSE).

-Copyright (C) 2015-2017 by Marijn Haverbeke <marijn@haverbeke.berlin> and others

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.